akshat-khare/OpenRobertaWikiLocal/Google-Summer-of-Code-2018.md

 Many robots support a large variety of hardware addons.
 Even robots like the LEGO MINDSTORMS® EV3 can be used with 3rd party sensors and actuators.
 In this project the student would design a system that lets the user create new blocks to support additional hardware.

 Currently such changes require modification on the server side and a new release (see the two articles on blockly - [Adding new blockly block in frontend](https://github.com/OpenRoberta/robertalab/wiki/Adding-new-blockly-block-in-frontend),[Connecting blockly block with java backend](https://github.com/OpenRoberta/robertalab/wiki/Connecting-blockly-block-with-java-backend)).
-A lot of the code that is needed is quite similar though.
+A lot of the code that is needed to handle a new block on the server and on the web-frontend is quite similar though.

+A first step would be to add infrastructure to reduce code duplication in the project.
+Later this can be expanded to let users define their own blocks.
 Initially such custom blocks would be stored with the project.
 A better way would be to store them in the user's account (if logged in).
 A stretch goal would be to add support for contributing/sharing blocks.

 On the technical side, the project involves:
-* code generators for the new blocks (maybe based on some template)
+* code generators for the new blocks (maybe based on some templating)
 * a way to include custom library code (e.g. on the Arduino side)
+* adding those custom blocks to the blockly toolbox in the web ui

-Mentor: Stefan
+Mentor: Stefan (ensonic)

 ## Support for custom assets (EV3, NXT)